 Risk identification, as the name implies, is the identification of existing and potential risks.
 For example, businesses might have operational, financial, or cybersecurity risks.
 For this step, you’ll need to use your imagination and envision worst-case scenarios, from natural disasters to economic ones.

 What if a fire broke out in your building?
 What if someone stole your proprietary secrets?
 What if the economy crashed?
 What if ransomware locked your systems?
 What if a competitor undercuts your prices?
 And so on.
+Common risks include the following:

 - Financial risk